- 📖 Geeky Medics OSCE Book

 If managed appropriately the risk of permanent brachial plexus injury can be almost eliminated.
 However, it is important to remember that BPI can occur without shoulder dystocia.
 BPI can also occur in babies born by caesarean section.

-The most common findings include difficult in delivering head or chin and turtleneck sign.
+- The most common findings include difficulty in delivering head or chin and the turtleneck sign.

-Emergency management includes calling for help, stop maternal pushing, first-line McRoberts manoeuvre with suprapubic pressure and second-line internal manoeuvres.
+- Emergency management includes calling for help, stopping maternal pushing, first-line McRoberts manoeuvre with suprapubic pressure and second-line internal manoeuvres.

 Dr Rachel Greenwood